• Skip to primary navigation

 Fresh Coconut – Use grated fresh coconut to make the chutney.

-You can also make it with unsweetened coconut flakes if fresh coconut is not available.
+You can also make it with unsweetened coconut flakes if fresh coconut is unavailable.

 Mint Leaves are the star ingredient of this recipe.

-Do not use the thick stems as they might make the chutney bitter in taste.
+Please do not use the thick stems as they might make the chutney bitter.

-I have also added some cilantro (coriander leaves) to balance the taste.
+I have also added some cilantro (fresh coriander leaves) to balance the taste.

 Green Chillies – Adjust the quantity to suit your taste.